September 15, 2006

 Darioush - Beautifully complex and syrupy.
 The Wall Street Journal's "Tastings" column raved: "This was the single most memorable wine from our trip to Napa and Sonoma tasting rooms last summer and the best Merlot we tasted all year."

-Liparita - An almost perfect Napa Merlot.
+Liparita - Gorgeous Napa Merlot.
 Rich but not too big, syrupy, smooth, complex but friendly.
+Wine Spectator, Editor's Pick 2001 Merlot.
 This wine will hug you, seduce you and give you a kiss goodnight.
-Goodnight Liparita.
-Wine Spectator, Editor's Pick 2001 Merlot.
+Sadly, they are saying goodnight merlot.
+So snap up the old stuff.

 Matanzas Creek - Good not great.
 The winemaker waxes about "melted toffee notes that complement the rich bouquet of black fruits."